Power, TV and internet: getting connected in France

 Your electricity meter should be read every six months, and you can do this yourself.

-You will find that mains gas is usually only available in the larger cities and towns, and will usually be supplied by GDF (Gaz de France).
+You will find that mains gas is usually only available in the larger cities and towns, and will usually be supplied by Engie (Previously known as GDF Suez).
 If you are moving to a town where there is a mains gas supply, you will need to make sure that you are connected – and if not, arrange for this to be carried out.
 The best way to do this is by asking your local mairie (mayor).
 If your property is in the country and does not have mains gas, you will need to decide whether your gas consumption is going to be great enough to require the installation of a tank, or if you will be able to make do with smaller bottles of propane or butane gas.
 These portable bottles are readily available at many outlets locally, including petrol stations and garden stores.
 One important consideration if using bottled gas is where you plan to store the bottles.
 Butane must be stored indoors, while propane can withstand greater extremes of temperatures and can safely be kept outside in a garden shed.

 Water is supplied in France by private companies, depending on the area in which you live.
 Unlike in the UK, most French properties are on a water meter, and are individually charged according to consumption.
 Water tends to be more expensive in France than in England, with some areas much more expensive than others.
 Most properties can be connected to the mains water systems, as long as they are not too isolated, but very rural properties may have to rely on a well for their water.
 The changing of an account from sellers of a property to buyers is straightforward, with the usual proviso that you need to be sure the meter has been read.

 There are many internet providers in France, and the best way to choose the right one for you will be to compare prices based on your personal requirements.
 There are four main providers of ADSL, between whom provide services for 90% of the connected population.
 The main providers include: